 The NTC is directed at health professionals (physicians, nurses, midwives, etc.) and aims to be at the cutting edge of clinical and global health.
 KIT’s approach puts emphasis on the practical application of knowledge and skills using expertise from students and facilitators.
 Facilitators are active in the field and have up to date knowledge of situations encountered.
 Therefore we can offer and up-to-date approach to complex global health issues.

 Both the facilitators and the students are from various disciplines and countries.
 This results in a vivid exchange of experiences/ viewpoints/ knowledge.
 The classroom sessions are highly interactive to facilitate this exchange.
 The program is 14 weeks full-time study (including 1 week for examination and graduation).

 The advisory board of the course consists of the KIT coordination team, representatives of the University Hospital of Amsterdam (UvA), representatives of the CIGT (concilium internationale geneeskunde en Tropengeneeskunde, representatives of international NGO’s, representatives of the VU University Amsterdam and student representatives who meet once a year.

 By following the NTC, you will be able to:

 The NTC is divided into 5 modules:

 The course starts with the introductory module.
 The four other modules run simultaneously and are problem based.
-We have over 60 facilitators with a vast experience who work both within and outside of KIT, often still working in projects in LMIC.
+We have over 60 facilitators with a vast experience who work both within and outside of KIT, often still working in projects in low and middle income settings.
 The course is problem-based, so we try to connect classes from the different modules that build on each other to fit together in the schedule.